ReesMorrison/BlogThemes/content/blog/2021-01-24-alcohol-flood-frost/AlcoholFloodindex.md

 The third stanza draws on metaphors of battle to represent Flood’s difficult life.
 It concludes in lines 5 through 8 with allusions to toasts that others have raised to him (*Where friends of other days had honored him, A phantom salutation of the dead*).
 As Proust’s famous madeleine evoked memories of times past, the taste from the jug revived Floods long-ago revelries, which faded in Floods mind’s eye.
 Alcohol plays a prominent role in social gatherings, and salutations of “cheers” standout in them.

 **Expensive**.
 Extending the “party”, Flood and his alter ego pause in the following stanza (the fourth), cherish the jug and tenderly rest it and its remaining drink on the ground.
-Alcohol can be expensive and to break the bottle a waste and a shame.
+[Alcohol can be expensive](https://themesfromart.com/blog/2021-02-03-alcohol-woolf-nichols/) and to break the bottle a waste and a shame.
 Flood has spent a significant amount for him to fill his jug and he takes pains to protect it.

 In the fifth stanza, the imaginary friend proposes another toast and Convivially returning with himself, Flood tips the jug once again to his lips.
-He is enjoying his small occasion and the effects of the drink.
+He is enjoying his small occasion and the [effects of the drink](https://themesfromart.com/blog/2021-02-01-alcohol-margaritaville-buffet/).
 He relishes even a made-up companion and even more the glow and altered state that the jug’s contents provides.
 One can be sure it was nothing as mild as beer, wine isn’t for jugs, so this was potent homebrew moonshine with a kick.

 **Respite and Relief**.
 Whatever he filled his jug with in the town below, it gladdens him.
 Alcohol blankets him that chill night with several minutes of relief, of pushing away the grinding of age and poverty, and even bubbles up some flights of song Until the whole harmonious landscape rang.
 The *no more, sir; that will do.* reminds the reader that often when alcohol is being served someone shows signs of over-indulging and losing the composure that is expected of them.
-Others caution the drinker to pause or stop.
+Others caution the drinker to pause or stop, such as [in a cafe early in the morning](https://themesfromart.com/blog/2021-02-03-alcohol-absinthe-degas/).

 The emotion the final stanza invokes – weary, last word, song done -- the passing away just ahead of Eben Flood darkens the poem.
 Flood has reached the end of a long life, the dark at the end of his tunnel, and has scant pleasure to give him solace.
 The pretense of intimate swallows alone at night with a friend he wishes he had pose for much that remains Eben as warmth, camaraderie and pleasure.
 He creates a small measure of relief from a rock-hard life in the taste and effect and shared companionship of toasts and drinks.
 The choice, to days gone by and old friends now lost, foreshadows the hurt of loss of friends that ends the poem.
 Alcohol helps sufferers forget for a while, but the buzz dissipates and life storms back in.